na-na-hi/renget/archive/2f8so.md

 >When the hunter won’t hold your claw

-\>"It's because you're afraid, isn't it?"
+%darkgreen%\>"It's because you're afraid, isn't it?"%% "What?"
-"What?"
-\>"You're afraid of other monsters and people seeing us together!"
+%darkgreen%\>"You're afraid of other monsters and people seeing us together!"%% "I don't-"
-"I don't-"
-\>"I'm a queen, you know!
-The Queen of the Hoarfrost Reach!"
-"Yeah, I kn-"
+%darkgreen%\>"I'm a queen, you know!
+The Queen of the Hoarfrost Reach!"%% "Yeah, I kn-"
-\>"If anything I should be the one who doesn't want others to see me courting a mere peasant!"
-"Hey, that's not-"
+%darkgreen%\>"If anything I should be the one who doesn't want others to see me courting a mere peasant!"%% "Hey, that's not-"
-\>"Yet here I am, unworthy of one measly little claw hold..."
+%darkgreen%\>"Yet here I am, unworthy of one measly little claw hold..."%% "It's not-"
-"It's not-"
-\>"Maybe I want people to know I have someone in my life, did you think of that?"
+%darkgreen%\>"Maybe I want people to know I have someone in my life, did you think of that?"%% "I'm always-"
-"I'm always-"
-\>"And maybe I'd like how it'd feel to have my boyfriend holding my claw as we walk through the forest!"
+%darkgreen%\>"And maybe I'd like how it'd feel to have my boyfriend holding my claw as we walk through the forest!"%% "But-"
-"But-"
-\>"But oh no, not the Ice Queen!
-She doesn't even have feelings!"
+%darkgreen%\>"But oh no, not the Ice Queen!
+She doesn't even have feelings!"%% "No, that-"
-"No, that-"
-\>"Well I have some news for you, hunter: I do!
-And right now those feelings are hurt!"
+%darkgreen%\>"Well I have some news for you, hunter: I do!
+And right now those feelings are hurt!"%% "I'm sor-"
-"I'm sor-"
-\>"I moved all the way here to be with you!
-I had to appoint that idiot, Banbaro, vicereine to oversee the Reach while I spend all my time with a boyfriend who... who can't even touch my poor, lonesome little claw..."
+%darkgreen%\>"I moved all the way here to be with you!
+I had to appoint that idiot, Banbaro, vicereine to oversee the Reach while I spend all my time with a boyfriend who... who can't even touch my poor, lonesome little claw..."%%
 "That's not fai-"
-\>"Well I'm not sure I care to be with you right now!
+%darkgreen%\>"Well I'm not sure I care to be with you right now!
 If...
 I-If this is how you're going to treat me, then-"
 \>*smooch*
 \>"...
-You kissed me!"
+You kissed me!"%%
 "Yeah?"
-\>"You...
-W-What was that for?"
-"Sweetheart, I don't hold your claw because it's freezing.
+%darkgreen%\>"You...
+W-What was that for?"%% "Sweetheart, I don't hold your claw because it's freezing.
 I never said anything because I know you're self-conscious about that sort of thing, okay?"
-\>"...
-What?"
+%darkgreen%\>"...
+What?"%%
 "Yeah.
 I wanted to get your claws fitted for gloves or something so I could hold them."
-\>"Oh..."
+%darkgreen%\>"Oh..."%%
 "But if it's upsetting you this much then I guess we can try to work something out."
-\>"Well I...
-I-I can just raise the temperature in my claw..."
+%darkgreen%\>"Well I...
+I-I can just raise the temperature in my claw..."%% "...
-"...
 You can do that?"
-\>"Yes?
-I don't have to freeze it."
+%darkgreen%\>"Yes?
+I don't have to freeze it."%%
 "And you wouldn't mind?"
-\>"No!
+%darkgreen%\>"No!
 Not for you!
-I love you!"
+I love you!"%%
 "And you never... forget it."
-\>"D-Does that mean you'll hold my claw?"
-"Yes, my queen...
+%darkgreen%\>"D-Does that mean you'll hold my claw?"%% "Yes, my queen...
 I'll hold your claw."
-\>"Eee-he-he!
-Goodie!"
+%darkgreen%\>"Eee-he-he!
+Goodie!"%%
 "By the way, can you heat up other parts of your body without harm?"
-\>"Of course!
-Why?"
+%darkgreen%\>"Of course!
+Why?"%%
 "I'll let you know tonight."
-\>"What-...
-O-Oh my...~"
+%darkgreen%\>"What-...
+O-Oh my...~"%%

 ---
 ###*MULTIPLE/MISCELLANEOUS*